jermp/kmer_sets_benchmark/README.md

 ### Methodology

-The dictionaries were build with a max RAM usage of 16 GB and 64 threads.
+The dictionaries were built with a max RAM usage of 16 GB and 64 threads.
 All queries were run using 1 thread, instead.

 For SSHash and SBWT, the building time reported in the tables refers to the time it takes to index the `eulertigs.fa.gz` files.
 FMSI first requires the computation of masked super strings from the `eulertigs.fa.gz` files.
 We excluded this time from the building time and report only the time FMSI takes to index its computed super strings.

 The space reported is the space taken by the dictionaries on disk.

-Positive random lookup time was measured by queying 1 million kmers that appear in the dictionaries, half of which were reverse complemented to test the dictionaries in the most general case.
+Positive random lookup time was measured by querying 1 million kmers that appear in the dictionaries, half of which were reverse complemented to test the dictionaries in the most general case.

 For negative random lookups, random kmers were generated (i.e., each nucleotide was uniformly sampled from {A,C,G,T}) and used as queries instead.

 For random access, we uniformly generated 1 million ranks and retrieved the corresponding kmers.

 Lastly, for streaming queries, we queried the dictionaries using FASTQ reads.
 For each dictionary, a FASTQ readset was chosen to have a high-hit workload (i.e., most kmers are found in the dictionaries).
-(See the folder [`script`](script) for details.)
+See the folder [`script`](script) for details.

 ### Results